Asphalt Shingle Roof Cost Guide (2024) • By Shingle Type & Roof Size

 Key Points (Premium Shingles)

-• Top-tier shingle lines
+• Top-tier performance shingle lines

 • Most expensive asphalt shingle lines